Second disease

 Sydenham 1693

-1836 – Richard Bright (1759-1858) in discussing the causes of the archaic term Bright’s disease (glomerulonephritis), stated that “scarlatina has apparently laid the foundation for the future mischief.” [source]
+1836 – Richard Bright (1759-1858) linked scarlatina to glomerulonephritis — a foundational observation in the history of Bright’s disease.
+He stated that “scarlatina has apparently laid the foundation for the future mischief.

 1884Julius Friedrich Rosenbach (1842-1923) examined bacteria isolated from suppurative lesions, and the species was named Streptococcus pyogenes (Gr., pyo, pus, and genes, forming).
 Initially sub-groups of streptococcus were labelled associated with various diseases such as S.eryespaltis, S. scarlatinae, and S. puerperalis but these were later organised under the single heading of S. pyogenes by Andrewes and Christie in 1932